apache/spark/docs/programming-guide.md

 ([Scala]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples),
  [Java]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/java/org/apache/spark/examples),
  [Python]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/python)).
-Some of them have both Spark versions and local (non-parallel) versions, allowing you to see what was changed to make the program run on a cluster.
 You can run Java and Scala examples by passing the class name to Spark's `bin/run-example` script; for instance:

     ./bin/run-example SparkPi